CellProfiler/CellProfiler-Analyst/README.txt

   +------------------------------------------------------------------------+

 PER_OBJECT TABLE:
-The per-object table requires 4 columns: a foreign key image ID column, a _unique_ object ID column, a column for the object x-location, and a column for the object y-location.
-The location columns should contain values in pixel coordinates for where each object falls in it's parent image.
+The per_object table requires 4 columns: a foreign key image ID column, a _unique_ object ID column, a column for the object x-location, and a column for the object y-location.
+The location columns should contain values in pixel coordinates for where each object falls in its parent image.

             Example_Per_Object_Table
   +------------------------------------------------+